SEVEN STEPS TO THE REST OF GOD

 “That day” is the day of the complete fulfillment of the feast of Tabernacles.
 It is the point at which God and Christ are at rest in us and we in them.
 It is the marriage of the Lamb.
 The Day of the Lord, of the spiritual fulfillment of the feast of Tabernacles, is set forth poetically in the twelfth chapter of the Book of Isaiah.

-Behold, God is my salvation; I will trust, and not be afraid: for the Lord JEHOVAH is my strength and my song; he also is become my salvation.
+Behold, God is my salvation, I will trust and not be afraid; ‘For YAH, the LORD, is my strength and song; He also has become my salvation.’”
 (Isaiah 12:2)

 Back now to the Words of Jesus: